 - Home (Team member)

-These Role Based Function Centers and details within will change according to your rights.
-Multiple function centers may be open at a time.
+These Function Areas and details within will be available according to your rights.

-Clicking each Role Based Function icon will open up a tab for that icon.
-In the diagram below, both the Home screen and the Analytics tab (one of the dashboards) is open, with the Home screen tab currently selected.
-Likewise, clicking on a project will open up a tab for that project.
+On versions prior to 2020, clicking each Function Area icon will open a separate tab for that area (the newer UI as of 2020 will allos for going directly to pages via the left side menu).
+In the diagram below, both the Home screen and the Analytics tab are open, with the Home tab currently selected.
+Likewise, clicking on an individual project name hyperlink on any list page that lists projects will open up a tab for that project.

 - Team Member (initial default “Home” page)